joachifm/cl-webkit/README.md

 - Each major section of the C API should be covered by a separate file under `webkit2/`
 - Document the binding not the C API
+- Contributing implies an agreement to redistribute the work under the project's license (see below); please make sure that you own the rights to the work you contribute

 [GitHub]: https://github.com/joachifm/cl-webkit